 These are the best chocolate chip cookies you'll ever eat.
 I promise.

-- Sift the flour, salt, and baking soda together and set aside.
+- Sift the flour, table salt, and baking soda together and set aside.

-- Mix the sugars and butter just until thoroughly mixed.
+- Mix the sugars and butter just until blended.
 Add the egg, yolk and vanilla and stir until creamy.
 Add the sifted ingredients and mix just until blended.
 Stir in the chocolate chunks.

-- Drop the dough 1/4 cup at a time on a wax paper lined plate and place in the freezer for 30 minutes.
+- Drop the dough 1/4 cup at a time on a wax paper lined plate and place in the freezer for at least 30 minutes (I leave mine in for weeks sometimes!).

 - Preheat the oven to 400.